 - Construction for older family member: If you construct living quarters in your home for a parent or grandparent who is at least 62 years old, and that person actually continues living there, you can apply (annually) to either have the added value of your home be made exempt from property tax, or to have 20% knocked off the total, whichever is less.
 (See Florida Statutes § 197.703.)

 - Deployed service member: If you were deployed in U.S. military service during the tax year, you may qualify for an additional homestead exemption.
-The amount depends on how many days you were deployed.
+The exact amount depends upon how many days you were deployed.
 (See Florida Statutes §196.173.)

 - Surviving spouse of person killed in military service: There’s a homestead exemption if you are the surviving spouse of a military person who died from service-connected causes.
 (See the "Fallen Heroes" Act, Florida Statutes § 196.081.)